The Woodland Native Habitat Garden serves as a teaching area to demonstrate how native plants are a source of food and shelter for wildlife.

 Woodland Native Habitat

-Conceived in the late 1990's to demonstrate Backyard Habitat Gardening, as promoted by the National Wildlife Federation, the Woodland Meadow Native Habitat Garden affectionately known as the wildlife area to our Master Gardeners is a teaching area that consists of 90% native plants selected for their use to wildlife as a source of food and shelter.
+Conceived in the late 1990's to demonstrate Backyard Habitat Gardening, as promoted by the National Wildlife Federation, the Woodland Native Habitat Garden became affectionately known as the wildlife area to our Master Gardeners.
+It is a teaching area that consists of 90% native plants and landscape elements selected for their use to wildlife as a source of food, water, and shelter.